 We emphasize that the chosen reference parameter sets are not the only that are suitable for use, and that should be considered by NIST and the broader community in the evaluation process.
 In the next section we provide additional parameter sets of comparable performance and security strength but over different fields.
-We decided to keep the original choice of the field as was initially proposed in [16], and to provide implementations only for parameters over \mathbb{F}{31} .
+We decided to keep the original choice of the field as was initially proposed in [16], and to provide implementations only for parameters over $\mathbb{F}{31}$ .
 We justify our decision in the next section.
-To match the security levels identified by NIST, we changed the number of rounds in MQDSS-31-64 compared to [16] from 269 to 403 to match Category 3 and 4, and additionally proposed the lower security set MQDSS-31-48 (not in [16]).
+To match the security levels identified by NIST, we changed the number of rounds in MQDSS-31-64 compared to [16] from 269 to 202 to match Category 3 and 4, and additionally proposed the lower security set MQDSS-31-48 (not in [16]).
 Furthermore, we decided not to include a parameter set for the Categories 5 and 6 defined by NIST.
-Over \mathbb{F}{31} this would be MQDSS-31-88 or even MQDSS-31-96.
-As can be seen from Table 8.3 this parameter set (or any for that mater in the category) has signature size in the range of 120KB, which we find a bit out of the practical range of parameters.
-Nevertheless, if NIST shows interest in such a parameter set, it is simple to extend our implementations and performance analysis to this set as well.
+Over $\mathbb{F}{31}$ this would be MQDSS-31-88 or even MQDSS-31-96.
+If NIST shows interest in such a parameter set, it is simple to extend our implementations and performance analysis to this set as well.